DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/supported-data-sources.md

 ## Object Data Source

-The Dashboard Designer provides a connection to an object data source defined in a separate class within a current project.
+The Dashboard Designer allows you to connect to an object data source defined in a separate class within a current project.

 To create a connection to an Object data source, see [Binding to Object Data Sources](binding-to-object-data-sources.md).